-In summary, our Fair Housing laws allow a person to choose their housing types and financing choices free from unfair or unlawful acts of discrimination from people who own or manage real estate sales or annual rentals.
+In summary, Fair Housing laws allow people to make housing and financing choices free from unlawful acts of discrimination.

-To comply with the Fair Housing Act, property owners, and property managers must demonstrate that they are consistent with Tenant qualification screening by maintaining the same qualifying standards of leasing annual rental property and that it was the same standard used for all applicants, including the complainant.
+To comply with the Fair Housing Act, property owners and managers must demonstrate that they are consistent with Tenant qualification screening.
+This is done through maintaining the same qualifying standards of leasing annual rental property.

 We support the Fair Housing laws of our state and nation as the right way to treat all people equally with fairness and mutual dignity that everyone deserves.
 Protect yourself against accidental or negligent discrimination claims, and you will avoid a costly lawsuit, by thoroughly familiarizing yourself with the Fair Housing Acts of South Carolina since they incorporate all the essential elements of the federal mandates.